Homemade Creole Seasoning

 Originally, this term was meant to set apart the children of colonists who were born in Louisiana, but it now is applied to the people descended from enslaved African Americans, as well as Native Americans.

-In terms of food, Creole cuisine pulls influence from all over the world: Spain, Africa, Germany, Italy, Portugal, the West Indies and locally, from the Native Americans.
+In terms of food, Creole cooking pulls influence from all over the world: Spain, Africa, Germany, Italy, Portugal, the West Indies and locally, from the Native Americans.

 It’s a huge melting pot of flavors and techniques, and I’m always reminded of New Orleans and the various influences in the city, from the art to architecture to the food and everything in between.